Taking A Stand: Children’s Village Is A Passionate Early Learning Advocate

 Setting the Example

-Throughout her 35-year career in early childhood education, Executive Director Mary Graham has been recognized for her effective public policy and advocacy work.
-She continues to lead workshops, serve on regional and national expert panels, and serve in leadership positions on boards of advocacy and other community organizations.
+Throughout her 40-year career in early childhood education, Executive Director Mary Graham has been recognized for her effective public policy and advocacy work.
+She continues to testify before legislators to inform policy, lead workshops, serve on regional and national expert panels, and serve in leadership positions on boards of advocacy and other community organizations.
+Most recently, Mary was awarded PennAEYC’s 2015 VOICE for Children Distinguished Career Award.
+For more information, please visit PennAEYC.org

 Children’s Village encourages Pennsylvania early learning education centers to embrace best practices, participate in Keystone STARS, and seek national accreditation.
 A Keystone STARS 4A program, Children’s Village serves as a site for technical assistance for programs seeking to improve their quality rating.